nebari-dev/nebari-docs/docs/docs/how-tos/kbatch-setup.md

 schedule: "0 2 * * 7*
 ```

 The same job that we submitted above now can be submitted to run on a schedule.
-A cron schedule of `0 2 * * 7` means the job will run onces every Sunday at 2:00AM.
+A cron schedule of `0 2 * * 7` means the job will run once every Sunday at 2:00AM.

 ```shell
 $ kbatch cronjob submit -f my-cronjob.yaml